 After the repository is created, you need to get the SSH URL for it.
 Click on the Clone URL, select SSH and copy the URL, it will look like this:

 The URL looks like this:

-But, if you use this URL, every time you need to run Pull or Push from origin server with TortoiseGit, you will need to enter the username (SSH key ID from the previous step).
-So, I suggest to modify the URL to include the key, and new URL will look like this:
+But, if you use this URL, every time you need to run Pull or Push from the origin server with TortoiseGit, you will need to enter the username (SSH key ID from the previous step).
+So, I suggest modifying the URL to include the key, and the new URL will look like this:

 Step 6: Checkout the repository using TortoiseGit